kaxxa123/zkyes-smt/merkle/README_NPMJS.md

 The need for leaf removal is application specific.
 We do not predict the need for leaf removal in zkYes and will not support tree pruning at this stage.

 __WARNING: SMTSingleLeafEx does not implement tree pruning.
-The problem described above can be__ __reproduced using the merkle ui.__
+The problem described above can be reproduced using the Merkle UI available when building from code.__

-Reproduce this problem as follows:
+Reproduce this problem in Merkle UI as follows:

-1. Start with an unsorted 3 level tree.
+1. Start with an unsorted 3 level tree with `"type": "shortex"`.
 1. Add leaf index 5.
 Note how the tree root has the same hash as leaf at index 5.
 1. Add leaf index 2.
 1. Remove leaf at index 2.